-If the gift/pledge was not acknowledged, please delete the rows before submitting your report to Gift Services.
+If the gift/pledge was not acknowledged, please delete the rows before submitting your report to Central Stewardship.
 A completed, ready‑to‑send report for one acknowledgment type may look something like the screenshot below.

 If you are responsible for submitting more than one acknowledgment type for a given revenue ID, you have two options.
 Which you choose may depend on how acknowledgment work is managed within your unit.
 Either method is acceptable.

 Create a separate report for each acknowledgment type and merge the two.

-When you create your donor acknowledgment report for a given time frame, please save a copy for each acknowledgment type you need to send and record, merging the reports into one file before submitting it to Gift Services Donor Communications via the WFAA Help Center.
+When you create your donor acknowledgment report for a given time frame, please save a copy for each acknowledgment type you need to send and record, merging the reports into one file before submitting it to Central Stewardship Donor Communications via the WFAA Help Center.
 Your completed report for each revenue type will look like the example above.